Dtdtxuky/SynCast/README.md

     ```

 2.  **Create and Activate a Conda Environment:**
-    We recommend using Python 3.8 or higher.
+    We recommend using Python 3.10 or higher.
     ```bash
     conda create -n syncast python=3.8
     conda activate syncast
     ```

-3.  **Install Dependencies:**
-    ```bash
-    pip install -r requirements.txt
-    ```

-## Dataset Preparation

-We are currently in the process of organizing the datasets.
-We will provide download links and detailed preparation instructions here shortly.

-Once available, please download the data and place it in the `./data` directory.

 ## Training Workflow